Government of Spain: Government in Parliament

-Neither the prime minister nor the ministers need to be members of parliament, but the Government must account to both the Senate and Congress every week in a parliamentary meeting known as a sesión de control (control session) (Part V § 108).
-Questioning minor-rank ministers, such as Secretaries of State or Under Secretaries, must be done in Parliamentary Committees.
-While the prime minister is typically elected from the members of Congress, the current prime minister, Pedro Sánchez, was not a member of either chamber for the first year of his premiership.
+Neither the prime minister nor the ministers are required to be members of parliament, but the government must account to both the Senate and Congress every week in a parliamentary meeting known as a sesión de control (control session) (Part V § 108).
+Questioning minor-rank ministers, such as Secretaries of State or Under-secretaries, must be done in Parliamentary Committees.
+While the prime minister is usually elected from the members of Congress, prime minister Pedro Sánchez was not a member of either chamber for the first year of his premiership.

 Under the parliamentary system, the Government is required to maintain the confidence of the Congress of Deputies.
 In the absence of such confidence, the Government may fall or prove unable to pass legislation.
 There are two procedures to ascertain the Congress's confidence in the Government: the motion of no-confidence (Part V § 113), by which members of parliament can ask the Congress to rescind its confidence in the prime minister and to elect another, and the question of confidence (Part V § 112), by which the prime minister asks the Congress if it supports the Government's political programs generally or a specific piece of legislation.
 A loss by the Government in either case may result in the removal of the prime minister.